El Purial (Camajuaní)

-El Purial, also known as Purial, is a rural hamlet in Aguada de Moya Popular Council, Camajuaní, Villa Clara, Cuba.
+El Purial, also known as Purial, is a rural hamlet in the ward of Aguada de Moya, Camajuaní, Villa Clara, Cuba.

 South of the town there are hills called Lomas El Purial or Hills El Purial in English.
-East of the town is Aguada de Moya, south of the town is La Piedra.
-West of the town is La Luz, CPA Benito Ramírez, and Guerrero.

 Economy

-According at the DMPF of Camajuani, El Purial is a settlement not linked to any source of an economic or job development but still are maintained.
+According at the DMPF (Departamento de control de la Dirección Municipal de Planificación Física or Management Control Department Municipal Physical Planning in English) of Camajuani, El Purial is a settlement not linked to any source of an economic or job development but still are maintained.

+Transport

+El Purial is located on the junction of 2 unpaved roads, one heading north than east to Aguada de Moya, and one heading west-east, from El Guajén in the west and the Vueltas Bypass in San Antonio de las Vueltas in the east.